DeepPavlovAdmin/convai/README.md

 > NEW!
-Awards have been announed (see below for details).
+Awards have been announced (see below for details).

 # ClariQ Overview